Eye Lift Questions and Answers

 The advantages of the The Vampire Facelift or PRP injections is that there is some of your body’s natural collagen being generated, so when the sunken appearance becomes more pronounced, this method helps to build collagen and thicken the skin.

-As you age, volume of soft tissue, bone, fat starts to diminish; so if you have deep set eyes, you can naturally have a more sunken eyed appearance.
+As you age, the volume of soft tissue, bone, fat starts to diminish; so if you have deep-set eyes, you can naturally have a more sunken eyed appearance.
 There is no 100% perfect solution for deep set eyes as this is a function of your anatomy: your eyes relative to the bone have particular positions.

 Vampire Facelift® for Volume Loss Under Eyes & Cheeks Being that you haven’t had any success with Restylane or Radiesse, I might recommend a non-surgical procedure I perform for my patients at my Manhattan and Garden City, New York offices called the Vampire Facelift®.